-Building a garden cold frame is a great additional to your garden.
+Building a garden cold frame is a great addition to your garden.
 Cold frames allow you to extend your garden season all the way through the winter!

-Writing a post on building a garden cold frame has been on my to do list for two years!
-It took my guest post on the Bakerette today, to finally get me to get it done.
-So today’s post is a tutorial on how to build a 4 x 8 cold frame with four 2 x 4 plexi glass lids.
+Today’s article is a tutorial on how to build a 4 x 8 cold frame with four 2 x 4 plexiglass lids.
 The original design for this cold frame came from Eliot Coleman’s book “Four-Season Harvest: Organic Vegetables from Your Home Garden All Year Long.”

-Over the last 5 years I have built 9 of these and each time I tweaked the design a bit.
-I’m pretty happy with the design as I’m going to show it to you today.
-The biggest improvement I made was adding a bolt and nut to each of the 4 corners of the box so that when you are not using the cold frames they will easily break down for storage.
+Over the last 10 years, I have built 9 of these, and each time I tweaked the design a bit.
+I’m pretty happy with this final design I’m going to show you today.
+My favorite improvement was adding a bolt and nut to each of the 4 corners of the box so that when you are not using the cold frames they will easily break down for storage.
 It’s so handy and is a great option if you don’t have tons of storage space.
 So let’s get started!

 Tools & Materials